 One of the worst things that can happen to a woman or girl is an obstetric fistula, an internal injury caused by an obstructed labour during childbirth that leaves her incontinent and humiliated with a horrible lingering odour.
-By supporting the work of Dr Catherine Hamlin and her team, you can help these women.
+By supporting the life’s work of founder Dr Catherine Hamlin and the Hamlin team today, you can help these women.

 Help your students understand this important issue and together we can create lasting change.